Dehghanni/Teofl/Writing.md

 It takes an inordinate amount of time to ....

 Some celebrities are not averse to getting pecuniary advantages by deception.
-To rephrase, some of them are not bona fide and are prone to trick people to get money.
+To rephrase, some of them are not bona fide and are prone to trick people to make a fortune.
 They might have political affiliation and ….

 Had I known about ...., I would have been ...